idvorkin/idvorkin.github.io/_posts/2021-12-28-Igor-Eulogy.md

   - Seeing "raw humanity"
   - Being cool for other kids
   - I choose ...
-  - Enjoying family wasn't easy - it's a muscle to be built, and he built it.
   - How relationship improved when I started walking Zach to school.
   - Bragging about kids section.
   - Weekly Swimming